 Chance Raehn is a Principal based out of Chesterfield’s Savannah, Georgia office and is actively managing Chesterfield’s land development and build-to-suit projects.
-He has over twenty years of experience in master planning, civil engineering and project development of industrial sites and facilities.
+He has over twenty (20) years of experience in master planning, civil engineering and project development of industrial sites and facilities.
 His education includes a Bachelor of Science in Civil Engineering from Florida State University.
 Chance has led the master planning for over 125 million square feet of industrial projects and the civil engineering of over 30 million square feet of manufacturing and distribution facilities throughout the Southeastern United States.
-Chance currently leads the management of Chesterfield’s national contract with Great Dane Trailers which includes project management/owner’s representation services for repairs and expansions of their approximately 30 plants and branches located across the United States.
+Chance currently leads the management of Chesterfield’s national contract with Great Dane Trailers, which includes project management and owner’s representation services for expansions and repairs of their approximately thirty (30) plants and branches located across the United States.

 Chance’s experience also includes being certified by the State of Georgia Economic Development Agency to lead their site selection and analysis for the location of an approximately 1,000-acre mega site.
-His experience also includes working for clients such as Target Corporation on four (4) distribution buildings ranging in size from 1 million to 2 million square feet; IKEA on a 750,000 square foot distribution building; Great Dane Trailers on a 450,000 square foot refrigerated trailer manufacturing facility; Firth Rixson (Alcoa) on a 200,000 square foot aerospace manufacturing facility; Gulfstream Aerospace Corporation on multiple manufacturing and paint booth facilities; Mitsubishi Power Systems on a 400,000 square foot turbine manufacturing facility; Daimler Chrysler on a two million square foot automobile manufacturing facility; TBC Corporation on a two million square foot tire distribution facility; Pier 1 Imports on a 750,000 square foot distribution facility; EFACEC on a 400,000 square foot electrical transformer manufacturing facility; and JLA Homes on a 1.3 million square foot distribution facility.
+His experience also includes working for clients such as Target Corporation on four (4) distribution buildings ranging in size from 1 million to 2 million square feet; IKEA on a 750,000 square foot distribution building; Great Dane Trailers on a 450,000 square foot refrigerated trailer manufacturing facility; Firth Rixson (Alcoa) on a 200,000 square foot aerospace manufacturing facility; Gulfstream Aerospace Corporation on multiple manufacturing and paint booth facilities; Mitsubishi Power Systems on a 400,000 square foot turbine manufacturing facility; Daimler Chrysler on a 2 million square foot automobile manufacturing facility; TBC Corporation on a 2 million square foot tire distribution facility; Pier 1 Imports on a 750,000 square foot distribution facility; EFACEC on a 400,000 square foot electrical transformer manufacturing facility; and JLA Homes on a 1.3 million square foot distribution facility.

 Tim Kastens has more than 13 years of real estate industry advisory and construction management experience in industrial and institutional projects.
 His education includes a Master of Science in Construction Engineering and Management from Virginia Polytechnic Institute and State University (Virginia Tech), an M.B.A. from the Carey Business School at Johns Hopkins University and Civil Engineering studies at the Technical University of Braunschweig, Germany.
 A native of Germany, Tim holds dual German-US citizenship and has 7+ years of experience bridging cultural and technical understanding gaps between German and U.S. clients on transatlantic real estate initiatives.
 Located in Washington, D.C., one of Tim’s primary responsibilities is leveraging his German engineering background and in-depth understanding of the U.S. real estate and construction industry to act as a technical and cultural liaison for Chesterfield.
 He serves as local point of contact to provide Chesterfield’s German-speaking clients the peace of mind that their technical and financial requirements are fully understood and no technical details are “lost in translation”.